 QUESTION 2b: Who identified the problem?

-The problem was identified through the work of the Local Foods Advisory Committee.
-This group, the envy of local food systems people in neighboring states, is an amazing forum where regulators and representatives from farm and food groups sit down and have candid discussions about issues in the field - and are committed to finding solutions.
+The problem was identified through the work of the LFAC.
 At a meeting in September 2014 (which involved 3 people from MDH, 1 person from a local delegated authority under the MDH, 5 people from MDA, 4 university people, 1 citizen representative, and 4 representatives from local food and farm organizations) - a key agenda item was looking at a dozen scenarios of food makers who wanted to sell at different venues and determining what licenses they would need.
-It was Regulator Quiz Bowl - and it was apparent that if these seasoned and high-level regulators had a tough time determining what was needed, it would be a serious frustration for the entrepreneurs themselves or the front-line inspectors trying to work with them.

 QUESTION 2c: How did you decide to work towards creating a new solution for this particular problem?
 (200 words maximum) (184 words)

-The Minnesota Institute for Sustainable Agriculture has been engaged in an effort to understand and explain food regulations that impact farmers and local food systems prior to 2007, which is when we released our Marketing Local Food book.
-Recurrent difficulties experienced by MISA and others in comprehending regulations that seemed excessively complex and sometimes contradictory was part of the impetus for formation of the Local Food Advisory Committee in 2013.
-Over the course of a year and half of LFAC discussions, it became clear that regulators in the Minnesota Departments of Agriculture and Health were also sometimes dismayed by their own difficulty in explaining regulations to the non-regulators in the group, the inconsistencies of interpretation between the two Departments, and the systemic restraints that limited their ability to be effective educators of their licensees.
-In fact, the suggestion to consider re-organizing the regulatory system to make the system more comprehensible to the “regulated community,” and to allow more time to be spent on food safety education and outreach from farm to fork, came from Colleen Paulus, who had recently retired from the Minnesota Department of Health at that time.
+MISA has been engaged in an effort to understand and explain food regulations that impact farmers and local food systems.
+In 2007we released our Marketing Local Food book.
+This document was our first attempt at addressing some of these issues.

+Over the course of a year and half of LFAC discussions, it became clear that regulators in MDA, MDH and local agencies were also sometimes frustrated by their own difficulty in explaining regulations to the non-regulators in the group, the inconsistencies of interpretation between agencies, and the systemic restraints that limited their ability to be effective educators of their licensees.
+In fact, the suggestion to consider re-organizing the regulatory system to make the system more comprehensible to the “regulated community,” and to allow more time to be spent on food safety education and outreach from farm to fork, came from Colleen Paulus, who had recently retired from the MDH.

 • How is the problem you’ve identified typically addressed in your field?
 Describe the